- TRUST FRAMEWORK FOR DIGITAL IDENTITY

 The Trust Framework Authority:

-• accredits providers
+- accredits providers and services

-• makes sure accredited providers consistently meet the laws, rules and regulations of the trust framework
+- makes sure accredited providers consistently meet the laws, rules and regulations of the Trust Framework

-• assesses and investigates complaints made about accredited providers or services
+- assesses and investigates complaints made about accredited providers or services

-• manages the accreditation mark for the digital identity services trust framework.
+- manages the accreditation mark for the Digital Identity Services Trust Framework.

 Contact the Trust Framework Authority